DIY thrifted summer clothing

 1930s Bowtie

 I love bow ties.
 They make men look so much more vintage than a plain necktie.
-Although either neckwear would have been worn, the bow tie is not something to be forgotten.
+Although either style of neckwear would have been worn, the bow tie is not something to be forgotten.
 If you really want to impress your friends, just learn to tie one yourself.
 The look of a self tied bowtie is far more vintage then pre-tied bowties.
-Just be sure to go wild with your choice of colors and pattern just as men did in the 1930s.
+Just be sure to go wild with your choice of colors and pattern, just as men did in the 1930s.

 A necktie was actually more common than the bow tie, but to me it looks less vintage.
 Read more about the history of men’s neckties or shop for 1930s inspired tie and bowties.